-- Engage in rough, physical or sexually provocative games, including horseplay with children or young people. - Allow or engage in inappropriate touching of any form. - Allow children or young people to use inappropriate language unchallenged. - Let allegations a child or young person makes go unchallenged, unrecorded or not acted on. - Do things of a personal nature that a child or young person can do for his/her self. - Allow abusive youth peer activities (e.g. ridiculing, bullying). - Have inappropriate physical or verbal contact with others. - Allow yourself to be drawn into inappropriate attention seeking behaviour such as tantrums or crushes but deal firmly and fairly with such behaviour at all times. - Exaggerate or trivialise child abuse issues. - Show favoritism to any individual. - Make sexually suggestive remarks or gestures or tell jokes or stories of a 'smutty' nature, to children or young people. - Rely on your good name to protect you it may not be enough! - Believe "it can never happen to me" it can! - Get close to or have physical contact with a child or young person without clearly explaining what you are doing (e.g. correcting the position of a foot, showing a skill in the water) etc.
+- Engage in rough, physical or sexually provocative games, including horseplay with adults. - Allow or engage in inappropriate touching of any form. - Allow individuals to use inappropriate language unchallenged. - Let allegations a person makes go unchallenged, unrecorded or not acted on. - Do things of a personal nature that an adult can do for his/her self. - Allow abusive activities (e.g. ridiculing, bullying). - Have inappropriate physical or verbal contact with others. - Allow yourself to be drawn into inappropriate attention seeking behaviour such as tantrums or crushes but deal firmly and fairly with such behaviour at all times. - Exaggerate or trivialise abuse issues. - Show favoritism to any individual. - Make sexually suggestive remarks or gestures or tell jokes or stories of a 'smutty' nature, to a person. - Rely on your good name to protect you it may not be enough! - Believe "it can never happen to me" it can! - Get close to or have physical contact with a person without clearly explaining what you are doing (e.g. correcting the position of a foot, showing a skill in the water) etc.

-If a member of staff accidentally hurts or distresses a child or young person in any way or if a child or young person appears to become sexually aroused or misunderstands something which that person has done it should be reported as soon as possible to another colleague and a brief written note made.
+If a member of staff accidentally hurts or distresses an individual in any way or if a person appears to become sexually aroused or misunderstands something which that person has done it should be reported as soon as possible to another colleague and a brief written note made.
 Parents or carers should be informed of the incident.
-6.3 Recognition of inappropriate behaviour which can occur between an adult and a child or young person